Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 Similarly to the case of jet bundles, we have

 where the tensor product is formed w.r.t.\@ the right-$\OO_X$-module structure. \end{PAR}

-\begin{PAR} In the special case $X = G$, where $G$ is an algebraic group, we have a natural isomorphism (compatible with the filtration by degree):
+\begin{PAR} In the special case $X = P$, where $P$ is an algebraic group, we have a natural isomorphism (compatible with the filtration by degree):

-Elements of $\mathfrak{g}$ are considered to be vector fields using the action by left-translation.
-They are invariant under the action of $G$ on $G$ by right-translation.
-The isomorphism is hence $G$-equivariant under right-translation, where $G$ acts on the right hand side only on $\OO_G$.
-It is $G$-equivariant under left-translation if $G$ on the right hand side acts on $\OO_G$ by left translation and via $\Ad$ on $\mathfrak{g}$. \end{PAR}
+where $U(\Lie(P))$ is the universal enveloping algebra of the Lie algebra $\Lie(P)$.
+Elements of $\Lie(P)$ are considered to be vector fields using the action by left-translation.
+They are invariant under the action of $P$ on $P$ by right-translation.
+The isomorphism is hence $P$-equivariant under right-translation, where $P$ acts on the right hand side only on $\OO_P$.
+It is $P$-equivariant under left-translation if $G$ on the right hand side acts on $\OO_P$ by left-translation and via $\Ad$ on $\Lie(P)$. \end{PAR}

-\begin{PAR} We now consider the special case $X= Q \backslash P$, where $Q$ is a quasi-parabolic subgroup of $P$.
-These are the generalized flag varieties, denoted $M^\vee_Y$ in the last section.
-Hence we assume that $M^\vee$ has a $k$-rational point $Q$ in the sequel. \end{PAR}
+\begin{PAR} The construction in \ref{PARGROUP} is a special case of the following.
+Let $P$ be an algebraic group and $X= Q \backslash P$, where $Q$ is a quasi-parabolic subgroup of $P$.
+These are the generalized flag varieties, denoted $M^\vee_Y$ in the last section thus assuming here that they have a $k$-rational point $[Q]$ in the sequel.
+Denote by $\pi: P \rightarrow Q \backslash P$ the projection. \end{PAR}

-\begin{PROP} Let $E$ be a $P$-representation and
+\begin{PROP} Let $E$ be a $Q$-representation and

 the corresponding $P$-equivariant vector bundle on $Q \backslash P$.
 Then we have